General

 • Ctrl Tab switch two latest panes

-• Ctrl R reload the current file from disk
+• Ctrl R reload current file from disk

 • Ctrl S save file